nathanielrb/mu-graph-rewriter/readme.md

 ## Writing Plugins

 The [graph-acl-sandbox](https://github.com/nathanielrb/graph-acl-basics/) provides a UI for writing and testing Query Rewriter plugins.
-This section describes how to write plugins directly.

-Plugins are written in Chicken Scheme.
+This section describes how to write plugins directly in Chicken Scheme.

 ### API